You are here: Home / Research Projects / Project Details

 Deep-sea coral is a diverse and valuable resource that, among many things, provides habitat for fish and invertebrates.
 Because of their slow growth rates and vulnerability to bottom disturbance, deep-sea coral ecosystems are particularly important to conserve.
 The distribution of deep-sea coral is poorly understood because of the logistical difficulty and expense of surveying the deep ocean.
 Predictive modeling of deep-sea coral habitats is essential for supporting conservation planning and for targeting areas for future mapping and exploration.
 Modeling can also lead to insights into the environmental factors driving the distribution of deep-sea corals, helping to build our knowledge base of how these unique ecosystems function.

 We are using statistical modeling techniques to predict areas of the seafloor that are capable of supporting deep-sea corals.
-Using a sophisticated statistical machine-learning algorithm called maximum entropy (MaxEnt), we are combining databases of known deep-sea coral locations developed by the NOAA Deep-Sea Coral Research and Technology Program (DSCRTP) with environmental and oceanographic data to generate predictive models of deep-sea coral distribution.
-These models will be used to produce regional maps of deep-sea coral habitat.
+Using a statistical machine-learning algorithm called maximum entropy (MaxEnt), we are combining databases of known deep-sea coral locations provided by the NOAA Deep-Sea Coral Research and Technology Program (DSCRTP) and other contributors with environmental and oceanographic data to generate predictive models of deep-sea coral distribution.
+These models are used to produce regional maps of deep-sea coral habitat.

 The project is being conducted in three areas of the United States:

-3. the Gulf of Mexico, in partnership with NOAA/NOS/NCCOS Center for Coastal Environmental Health and Biomolecular Research).
+3. the Gulf of Mexico, in collaboration with Dr. Peter Etnoyer at NOAA/NOS/NCCOS Center for Coastal Environmental Health and Biomolecular Research and Dr. Chris Jenkins at University of Colorado Boulder.

-In these regions, deep-sea coral occurs on the continental shelves and slopes, at ocean depths of 50 to greater than 2000 meters.
+In these regions, deep-sea coral occurs on the continental shelves and slopes, at ocean depths of approximately 50 to greater than 2,000 meters.

 Thus far we have:

-• Generated the highest-resolution (<500 meter grid cell size), most complete maps of potential deep-sea coral distribution in the eastern US and Gulf of Mexico regions
+• Generated the highest-resolution (370 meter grid cell size), most complete maps of potential deep-sea coral distribution in the Atlantic U.S. and Gulf of Mexico regions.

-• Determined that bottom geomorphology, bottom temperature, bottom salinity, and surface productivity correlate with coral habitat suitability.
+• Determined that a variety of environmental variables including bottom geomorphology, bottom temperature, bottom salinity, and surface productivity correlate with coral habitat suitability.

 • Support conservation and management of deep-sea corals